 Through individualized experiences in the third year — the hallmark of a curriculum created from scratch to turn future physicians into leaders — students make progress toward long-term goals and collaborate to improve health locally.
-A nine-month “Innovation, Leadership and Discovery” block affords the opportunity to complete a large, independent distinction project or dual degree.
+A nine-month “Innovation, Leadership and Discovery” block affords the opportunity to complete a large, independent Distinction in Discovery and Inquiry project or dual degree.
 Students also continue clinical practice in primary care, family and community medicine with the option for other electives.

 Audrey Han, a member of the Class of 2020, is spending her Growth Year earning a master’s degree in education, with a focus on educational psychology.
 She takes courses alongside other master’s students, many of whom are approaching the degree from traditional backgrounds in education or psychology.